MicrosoftDocs/fabric-docs/docs/data-engineering/environment-git-and-deployment-pipeline.md

 > [!IMPORTANT]
 >
 > - The **custom pool** is currently not supported in deployment pipeline.
 If the environment selects the custom pool, the configurations of **Compute** section in the destination environment are set with default values.
-Under this circumstance, the environments keep showing diff even the deployment is done successfully.
+In this case, the environments keep showing different versions even the deployment is done successfully.
 > - Using deployment rules to specify different pool in new workspace will be included in upcoming release.

 ## Related content